qvotaxon/i18nWeave-vscode/README.md

 ### Somewhere in the nearer future

-- reduce required configuration / setup
+- Support More Automatic Configurations For Other Frameworks.
+Such as React and Angular.

-### Somewhere in the far future
+### Somewhere in the farther future

 - Implement ai features